-115.401(a-n) The Caldwell CC conducted its first cycle PREA audit June 12, 2016, and the facility was found in compliance on 40 standards, 2 standards exceeded expectation (115.32 & 115.67), 38 met the standards, and 3 standards (115.12, 115.14, & 115.66) were documented as not applicable.
+115.401(a-n) The Wilkes CC did not conduct a first cycle PREA audit as their first audit occurred during audit cycle 2, year 1.
+The audit occurred on October 1, 2016, and the facility was found in compliance with 39 standards.
+This includes 2 standards that were found to be an exceeds status (115.11, & 115.15), 37 standards that meet status, no standards were identified to not meet compliance, and 4 standards were found to be not applicable (115.12, 115.14, 115.18, & 115.66).
 The auditor reviewed the report on the facility website during the Pre-Audit phase.

-The second cycle PREA audit was conducted on May 4, 2018, and the facility was found in compliance on 43 standards, 2 standards exceeded expectation (115.11 & 115.31), 41 met the standards, and no standards did not meet or were found to be not applicable.
+The second cycle - year 3 PREA audit was conducted on October 31, 2018, and the facility was found in compliance on 45 standards, 2 standards exceeded expectation (115.61 & 115.64), 43 met the standards, no standards did not meet expectation, and no standards were found to be not applicable.
 This data was confirmed by the PREA Compliance Manager during the on-site review.
 All facility audit reports were posted on the agency website.

 The auditor was granted access to all areas during the on-site review, and reviewed video monitoring footage for cross gender viewing and blind spots.
 No interview restrictions were placed on the auditor during the onsite review and the facility PREA Compliance Manager was available and accessible throughout the entire period.
 The auditor received all documents requested and was provided electronic viewing upon request.
-The on-site review provided the auditor the opportunity to conduct private interviews with Offenders, staff, volunteers, and contractors with limitations due to the potential concerns with the COVID-19 pandemic.
-The facility PREA Compliance Manager provided photographic evidence regarding the posting of the PREA Audit Notification in all Offender living units on September 13, 2021.
+The on-site review provided the auditor the opportunity to conduct private interviews with offenders, staff, volunteers, and contractors with limitations due to the potential concerns with the COVID-19 pandemic.
+The facility PREA Compliance Manager provided photographic evidence regarding the posting of the PREA Audit Notification in all offenders living units on December 13, 2021.
 The audit notice was posted in both English and Spanish formats, large color print, and visible for everyone to see upon entering the units.
-This posting provided the Offenders and staff a name and mailing address for the auditor.
-The auditor confirmed this posting during the on-site review as staff and Offender interviews validated the posting at least 6 weeks prior to the on-site review.
-The auditor received no postal communications from an Offender at Caldwell CC and no correspondence from staff.
+This posting provided the offenders and staff a name and mailing address for the auditor.
+The auditor confirmed this posting during the on-site review as staff and offender interviews validated the posting at least 6 weeks prior to the on-site review.
+The auditor received no postal communications from an offender at Wilkes CC and no correspondence from staff.